Efficient Gradient Estimation for Parameterized Quantum Systems with Lie Algebraic Symmetries: Introduction

+The closedness condition means that for any pair of Pauli strings $P_i$ and $P_j$ appearing in $A(\parameter)$, their commutator $[P_i, P_j]$ can be written as a linear combination of the same set of Pauli strings.
+This condition implies that the Hamiltonian $A(\parameter)$ generates a \ac{DLA} with a basis consisting solely of the Pauli strings present in $A(\parameter)$ \cite{Schirmer2002,Wiersema2023}.
+When the closedness condition is not directly satisfied, one can consider the sub algebra generated by $P_i$ terms in $A(\parameter)$ and apply the proposed gradient estimation method.
+In that case, the sample complexity and running time depend on the dimensionality of this sub-algebra.
+Therefore, the proposed estimation is efficient when the dimensionality is polynomial with $n$.

+We also extend our results to a more general Hamiltonian structure where $A(\parameter)$ is decomposed into generic Hermitian terms that correspond to certain physical interactions.
+We show that when the Hamiltonian \ac{DLA} has $\poly(n)$ dimensionality, then the gradient $\nabla\Loss$ can be estimated polynomially.

+The polynomial size assumption is already satisfied for several well-known Hamiltonian models, including variants of $2$-local Ising model (e.g., the transverse-field) and Kitaev chain \cite{Wiersema2023} used to model molecular dynamics.
+In addition, the polynomial dimensionality is an essential component to avoid the barren plateaus \cite{Larocca2022,Fontana2023,McClean2018,Cerezo2021a}.
+This stems from the fact that the variance of the gradient is inversely proportional to the dimension of the DLA \cite{Fontana2023}.

-Nevertheless, there still is a curiosity to understand the gradient estimation when DLA dimensionality grows exponentially with $d$.
-For that, we present a class of efficient methods to approximate the gradient and we study the error rate as a function of the approximation terms.
+Nevertheless, there still is a curiosity to understand the gradient estimation when DLA dimensionality grows exponentially with $n$.
+For that, we present a class of efficient methods to approximate the gradient and analyze the error rate as a function of the approximation terms.
 Particularly, we present a truncation technique and a randomized algorithm for gradient estimation.
-See Section \ref{sec:approximations} for the results.